On-premise Cloud Computing

 Wiki - see notes and how-to information from Nebula users

 Forum - ask questions and share answers with other Nebula users

 The infrastructure that provides the Nebula is supported as a 24x7 service through the DCO UNIX team.
 Escalation is provided through Data Center Operations and the DCO UNIX team’s on-call rotation.

 ITS reserves a maintenance window on the first Sunday of each month from 12Noon - 6PM.
 At least two weeks’ notice will be provided in the unlikely event that maintenance is expected to result in a service outage.
 For planned maintenance, the UCSC Data Center follows the ITS Change Management Process, and planned changes are posted on the ITS Maintenance Calendar.

 This service is not appropriate for confidential or restricted data.

 Eligibility is limited to UCSC faculty and staff.
 Students with a faculty sponsor are also eligible for this service.

-This is a pilot, and there are no costs associated with on-premise cloud computing during the pilot phase.
+There are no costs associated with on-premise cloud computing.

 Monitor resource utilization for the private-cloud infrastructure components